oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 2. At a ray-to-scene intersection, we determine the light coming from the material at the intersection.
 If it is a light source we add that lights radiance based on the light type and ray direction before terminating the path.
 3. Otherwise, we perform a shadow ray test from the intersection to all light emitters in the scene.
 We aggregate the visible radiance proportional to the type of light and distance to the surface and the material.
 4. Next, we generate a bounce ray pointing to a location on the unit hemisphere above an intersection.
 The bounce ray direction is a function of the material.
 This ray represents the direction of the next segment of our *path* being traced.
 5. In the case of a Lambertian surface we generate a ray segment randomly as a representative reflection of all incident light at the point.
-Lowhttps://stackoverflow.com/questions/22575662/filename-too-long-in-git-for-windowser ray angles (approaching tangent) will contribute very global light through the new ray segment.
+Lower ray angles (approaching tangent) will contribute very global light through the new ray segment.
 Higher angles will contribute more.
 6. In the case of a mirror, the reflection is not random.
 It is computed as a mirror ray.
 Our mirror material rays will not attenuate based on direction.
 They will only attenuate based upon the inherent reflectivity of the mirror.
 7. Lastly, Fresnel materials will reflect or refract rays based on a material constant (eta) and the angle of incidence.
 Different materials will have different constant.
 8. Light attenuation (color) is evaluated based on the material and corresponding outgoing and incoming light directions from the surface.
 Note: The directions are referred to in source as Omega out and Omega in, *wo* and *wi*.